A foundation for deductive mathematics: Introduction

-The next two sections concern traditional topics (well-orders and cardinals), but reverse some of the logic.
-Usually they are developed within a set theory.
-Here we develop them in a more general context, and then use them to show the context is indeed a set theory.
-We briefly repeat arguments that have been well-known for a century to be sure the logic reversal does not cause problems, and to squeeze out a bit more information.
+Section \ref{sect:wellorders}, develops properties of well-orders, including recursion and the universal almost-well-ordered domain \(\WW\).
+This completes the first part of the paper, defining the set theory and demonstrating its properties.

+The rest of the paper essentially concerns the relationship between this theory and those of traditional axiomatic set theory.
+Section \ref{sect:cardinals} develops the basic properties of cardinals.
 Section \ref{sect:oldsets} gives the description of the universal well-founded pairing.
-This uses the rank function associated to the Beth function (\S\ref{ssect:beth}) as a template, and the proof of universality is a version of Mostowski collapsing.
-This satisfies all the Zermillo-Fraenkel-Choice axioms, though the Separation and Replacement axioms are not restricted to first-order logic.
+This uses the rank function associated to the iterated powerset function (Beth, \S\ref{ssect:beth}) as a template, and the proof of universality is a version of Mostowski collapsing.
+This pairing satisfies all the Zermillo-Fraenkel-Choice axioms, though the Separation and Replacement axioms are not restricted to first-order logic.
+The conclusion is that relaxed sets correspond to a maximal ZFC theory.

-Finally, section \ref{sect:unionaxiom} states the Coherent Limit axiom and gives the (short) proof that this and ZFC uniquely determine relaxed set theory.
-We give several formulation that mainstream users clearly expect to be true, and whose failure would be inconsistent with standard practice.
+Section \ref{sect:unionaxiom} states the Coherent Limit axiom and gives the (short) proof that this and the ZFC axioms uniquely determine relaxed set theory.
+Failure of this axiom is inconsistent with standard mainstream practice, even in elementary calculus, so no other model of ZFC is satisfactory.